 What is Vegly?

 Vegly is a meal planner for vegetarians.
-We offer a new meal plan each week with breakfast, lunch, dinner and snacks for each day.
-You can decide which meals you want to add to your shopping list and which meals you want to give a miss, or eat out instead.
+We create new, seasonal meal plans each week with breakfast, lunch, dinner and snacks for each day.
+You can use our plans and edit them to suit you using our database of over 700 vegetarian recipes.
 We also include nutritional information for each meal and day which is based on UK daily reference intakes.
 Our goal is to help make your life easier by making the inevitable daily tasks of doing your own meal planning and grocery shopping easier, while giving you the peace of mind that you are in control of your nutrition.

 For more information on nutrition guidelines and reference intakes there is a wealth of information available on the NHS website here: http://www.nhs.uk/LiveWell/Goodfood/Pages/goodfoodhome.aspx

-The day plans are typically aimed to be anywhere between 1700 and 1850 calories as beverages will add calories on top of that.
+Our day plans are typically aimed to be anywhere between 1700 and 1850 calories as beverages will add calories on top of that.
 While drinking water is of course the healthiest option, we know that drinking nothing but water 24/7 is not easy to sustain.
 Vegly’s aim is to help people with meal planning, not to prescribe a strict diet.
 It is normal to have a cup of coffee in the morning and a tea in the afternoon, not to mention an occasional glass of wine to compliment a good pasta.
 You don’t have to change your lifestyle to use our meal plans.
 However, if you have different caloric needs, our meal plans are customisable so you can add or remove meals and snacks from your plan to suit your needs.

 Who does Vegly cater for in the meal plans?

 We’ve based the meal plans on the daily reference intakes for the average adult aged 19-64, excluding those with special dietary requirements such as pregnancy.
 However, as our plans are customisable you should be able to customise them to suit your needs.
 If you have any trouble with this, please do let us know.